awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 + **GUI** – You can use the MySQL Workbench utility to connect by using a UI interface\.
 For more information, see the [Download MySQL workbench](http://dev.mysql.com/downloads/workbench/) page\.
 + **Applications** – You can use the MariaDB Connector/J utility to connect your applications to your Aurora DB cluster\.
 For more information, see the [MariaDB Connector/J download](https://downloads.mariadb.org/connector-java/) page\.
 **Note**
- If you use the MariaDB Connector/J utility with an Aurora Serverless cluster, use the prefix `jdbc:mariadb:aurora//` in your connection string\.
+ If you use the MariaDB Connector/J utility with an Aurora Serverless v1 DB cluster, use the prefix `jdbc:mariadb:aurora//` in your connection string\.
 The `mariadb:aurora` parameter avoids the automatic DNS scan for failover targets\.
-That scanning is not needed with Aurora Serverless clusters and causes a delay in establishing the connection\.
+That scanning is not needed with Aurora Serverless v1 DB clusters and causes a delay in establishing the connection\.

 You can use SSL encryption on connections to an Amazon Aurora DB instance\.
 For information, see [Using SSL with a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Concepts.SSLSupport.html)\.

-**Note**
-Because you can create Amazon Aurora DB cluster only in an Amazon Virtual Private Cloud \(VPC\), connections to an Amazon Aurora DB cluster from AWS instances that are not in a VPC have been required to use the public endpoint address of the Amazon Aurora DB cluster\.
-However, you can now communicate with an Amazon EC2 instance that is not in a VPC and an Amazon Aurora DB cluster using ClassicLink\.
-For more information, see [A DB instance in a VPC accessed by an EC2 instance not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.

 ### Connecting with SSL for Aurora MySQL<a name="Aurora.Connecting.SSL"></a>

 To connect using SSL, use the MySQL utility as described in the following procedure\.
 If you are using IAM database authentication, you must use an SSL connection\.
 For information, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

 **Note**
-In order to connect to the cluster endpoint using SSL, your client connection utility must support Subject Alternative Names \(SAN\)\.
+To connect to the cluster endpoint using SSL, your client connection utility must support Subject Alternative Names \(SAN\)\.
 If your client connection utility doesn't support SAN, you can connect directly to the instances in your Aurora DB cluster\.
 For more information on Aurora endpoints, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.

 **To connect to a DB cluster with SSL using the MySQL utility**